Skip to main content

 • You can claim your protocol tokens using your escrow tokens

-• Your escrow tokens are burned in the process
+• Your escrow tokens are transferred into settlement as part of the claim flow

 Overdue Settlement

-• If a seller fails to provide their protocol tokens during settlement, they enter the “overdue” stage
+• If a seller fails to provide their protocol tokens during settlement, the offer enters the overdue stage

 Cross-Chain Settlement